 Welcome to the Leadership Blog

-In our latest blog, MDI President Chris Stowers unpacks the tension between God’s part and our part.
+In our latest blog, MDI President Chris Stowers explores what it’s like to be anticipatory of God’s movement.

 The Gifts of Imperfection

 The Gifts of Imperfection by Brene Brown inspires a sense of courage, authenticity, and wholeheartedness.
 Brown teaches us practical steps or “Guideposts” as she calls them that will charge you to let go of who you think you’re supposed to be and embrace who you really are […]